How to Choose Outdoor Work Clothes for Your Team

 The weather will affect how you dress your workers.
 Also, it is a good idea to consult your team.
 What outdoor work clothes will they feel comfortable wearing while getting the job done?

-You need to expect to buy waterproofs, such as jackets and trousers, as well as layers for underneath.
+You need to expect to buy waterproof jackets and weatherproof trousers, as well as layers for underneath.
 You may want to purchase fleeces for layering over cooler clothes and under thin waterproof gear.

 Your workers are likely to move vigorously so they need to be protected from the cold as they sweat.
 Sweat wicking properties are a good idea.